imroux/rouxshell/README.md

 # About

 <div align="center">
-  This repo is a cozy home for scripts and configurations (aka .dotfiles) on my Linux setup.
+  (WIP) This repo is a cozy home for scripts and configurations (aka .dotfiles) on my Linux setup.
 All tools are open-source and freely available, allowing you to use, modify, and share them as you like.
 </div>
 <br>